yxl1108/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-2. Devise a strategy for filling in all of the missing values in the dataset.
-(The strategy is using the mean for that 5-minute interval to fill the missing values)
+(2) Devise a strategy for filling in all of the missing values in the dataset.

+The strategy is using the mean for the 5-minute interval to fill the missing values

-3. Create a new dataset that is equal to the original dataset but with the missing data filled in.
+(3) Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ```r